Dual Implications of Quark Mass Hierarchies to Flavor Structure: A Unified Flavor Structure

-which exactly matches the two-family mixing in Eq. (\ref{eq.2Fmixing0}).
+Now, the sub-unitary $V_{CKM}$ is parameterized by a single rotation angle $\theta_{12}=\theta^u-\theta^d$, which exactly matches the two-family mixing in Eq. (\ref{eq.2Fmixing0}).
 This result provides a powerful self-consistent test: in any successful fit, $\theta^u$ and $\theta^d$ should lie approximately along a straight line with slope $\arctan (\theta_{12})$ crossing the origin of coordinates in the $\theta^u-\theta^d$ plane.